dipasqualew/docutest/packages/dt-vitest/docs/api/DocutestReporter.md

 - Does not generate any errors in stdrr
 - Generates the expected document without expectations
 - Contains the filename in the frontmatter
+- Does not contain the expectations from the tests